Last of the Summer Wine series 30

-Last of the Summer Wine's 30th series originally aired 19 April 2009.
-All eleven episodes in series 30 were 30 minutes in length.
-A New Years Special aired on 31 December 2008.
-All of the episodes were written by Roy Clarke and directed by Alan J. W. Bell.
+The thirtieth series of Last of the Summer Wine originally aired 19 April 2009.
+All eleven episodes were thirty minutes long.
+A New Year's special aired on 31 December 2008.
+All of the episodes were written by Roy Clarke, and directed by Alan J. W. Bell.

-This series is notable for forming a new trio composed of Alvin, Entwistle and Hobbo, who was introduced in the New Years Special.

-Clegg (Peter Sallis) and Truly (Frank Thornton) are now demoted to secondary characters, filmed only in studio scenes due to the cost of insurance for the actors at their age on location.
+This series is notable for forming a new trio composed of Alvin, Entwistle and Hobbo, who was introduced in the New Year's special.
+Clegg (Peter Sallis) and Truly (Frank Thornton) are now demoted to secondary characters, filmed in studio scenes only owing to the cost of insurance for the actors at their age on location.